ga-wdi-pvd/pvd-01-source-of-all-truth/asking-for-help.md

 **Note:** Issues can only be reopened by instructors.
 Therefore, should your issue get closed, please create a *new* issue, and if it's applicable to your previous issue, just include a link to the previous issue.

-### Why?
+### Why Issues?

 Many reasons!
 The biggest is that programmers often have the same question.
 This way, students with the same question can find their answer in one place.

 Additionally, having to articulate the question into words is very helpful in understanding the problem.
 Sometimes, simply articulating the question gives you the answer!

 ### How?

 Below is a guide for the information that must be included when submitting an issue.
 (You can also use the handy [template](https://github.com/ga-dc/project2/issues/new?title=issue+with+____&body=I+tried+_____.+I+expected+_____+to+happen._____+happened+instead.%0DMy+repo+link+is+___+and+my+question+is+about+lines+___.) above.)
 It is expected that you will try to debug/solve an issue prior to submitting a request for help on Github.

 #### Context

 When submitting an issue, please provide some context as to what the problem is.
 This includes but is not limited to:
-- What User Story you are currently working on
+- What user story you are currently working on
 - What you are trying to do (in terms of code)
 - Detailed description of the bug or error
 - Relevant code/files/errors (and screenshots if applicable)
 - Gems and/or other technologies being used (if applicable)

 #### Approaches Tried

 Give information about what you have done to solve the problem.
 Including but not limited to:
 - Documentation you have looked at
 - Steps you have taken to solve the problem